Cash is king, especially for small businesses. Want proof? Read on.

 In our national merchant survey this fall, we asked owners what they plan to do in the next 12 months to mitigate against threats.
 By far, the top response (77%) was saving more money:

 That’s the right intention, but how are merchant supposed to save more when they’re already squeezed so tight?
 The clear answer is finding better and more efficient ways to generate more revenue.

 We recognize that time is as limited as money, so we’re constantly looking for ways to help small businesses attract and retain more customers with less time and effort.
 Here are a few ways Womply can help out:

 - Use our new automatic email marketing engine, Womply Customer Engagement, to get more customers to come back.

 - Use Womply Reputation Defense to save time reading and responding to all your online reviews so more customers can find your business in local searches.

 - Use our Get Reviews tool to encourage happy customers to write about their experience on Yelp, Google, and other popular sites.
 A one-star rating bump could mean 39% more revenue!

 Did you enjoy “3 data points that show exactly why revenue is so important to small businesses”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.